f4exb/sdrangel/plugins/channeltx/modpacket/readme.md

 <h2>API</h2>

 Full details of the API can be found in the Swagger documentation.
+Below are a few examples.

+To transmit a packet with current callsign, to, via and data fields simply send a "tx" action:

+    curl -X POST "http://127.0.0.1:8091/sdrangel/deviceset/1/channel/0/actions" -d '{"channelType": "PacketMod",  "direction": 1, "PacketModActions": { "tx": 1}}'

-Here is a quick example of how to transmit a packet from the command line:
+To transmit a packet from the command line:

-    curl -X POST "http://127.0.0.1:8091/sdrangel/deviceset/1/channel/0/actions" -d '{"channelType": "PacketMod",  "direction": 1, "PacketModActions": { "tx": { "callsign": "MYCALL", "to": "APRS", "via": "WIDE2-2", "data": ">Using SDRangel API to transmit" }}}'
+    curl -X POST "http://127.0.0.1:8091/sdrangel/deviceset/1/channel/0/actions" -d '{"channelType": "PacketMod",  "direction": 1, "PacketModActions": { "tx": 1, "payload": { "callsign": "MYCALL", "to": "APRS", "via": "WIDE2-2", "data": ">Using SDRangel API to transmit" }}}'

-Or to set the mode to 9600 FSK:
+To set the mode to 9600 FSK:

     curl -X PATCH "http://127.0.0.1:8091/sdrangel/deviceset/1/channel/0/settings" -d '{"channelType": "PacketMod", "direction": 1, "PacketModSettings": {"mode": "9600 FSK"}}'